bion-slmn/customer_order-app/README.md

 ```
 ## CRUD OPERATION OF ORDERS
 An order should have the name of the item, amount and customer id.
+The system automatically generates an id for each order which is unique
 Each item can only have one customer

 ### TO VIEW ALL ORDERS